Bogaerts has 4 of Boston’s 16 hits in 11-2 win over Rays

 TRAINER’S ROOM

-Rays: CF Kevin Kiermaier came out of game in the middle of the third inning with left quadriceps tightness.
+Rays: CF Kevin Kiermaier came out of the game in the middle of the third inning with left quadriceps tightness.

-Red Sox: LHP Eduardo Rodriguez was to throw a bullpen session on Monday with an eye toward coming off the injured list.
-Rodriguez, who was slated to pitch the opener before suffering from a dead arm in spring training, could be eligible as soon as Thursday. … Bogaerts remained in the game at SS after a glancing brush with 3B Rafael Devers going for a ball in the hole.
+Red Sox: Bogaerts remained in the game at SS after a glancing brush with 3B Rafael Devers going for a ball in the hole. … LHP Eduardo Rodriguez was to throw a bullpen session Monday with an eye toward coming off the injured list.
+Rodriguez, who was slated to pitch the opener before suffering from a dead arm in spring training, could be eligible as soon as Thursday.

+“He’s going to be with us sooner rather than later,” Cora said after the game.
+“There’s a good chance he’ll be with us during the week.”

 UP NEXT